Prograde and meandering wall modes in rotating Rayleigh-B\'enard convection with conducting walls: Results and Discussion

-\cite{Horn2017} find flow features that propagate in the prograde direction for small aspect ratios ($\Gamma=0.5 < 1$).
-These flow features, however, are `bulk modes', and not restricted to the near-wall region.
-These modes are related to the slow modes of \cite{Goldstein1993}, with precession frequencies much smaller than those of the retrograde modes.
+\cite{Horn2017} find flow features that propagate in the prograde direction for small aspect ratios ($\Gamma=0.5$) \tb{with precession freqencies that are comparable to retrograde modes}.
+However, these flow features are `bulk modes', and not restricted to the near-wall region. \tb{\cite{Horn2017} associate their bulk modes } with the slow modes of \cite{Goldstein1993}, with precession frequencies much smaller than those of the retrograde modes.
 Neither of these studies considers the effect of asymmetric velocity BCs, although \cite{Goldstein1993} do consider conducting walls.
-Here, we see prograde \emph{wall modes} with asymmetric velocity BCs, but only when $\theta_w \rightarrow 1$.
-In contrast, for insulating walls, the wall modes are retrograde even for asymmetric BCs; and if the wall temperature is very different from that of the no-slip boundary ($\theta_w \lesssim 0.9$, say), the flow is comprised of nested rolls.
+Here, we see prograde \emph{wall modes} with asymmetric velocity BCs, but only for $\theta_w \rightarrow 1$, \tb{with precession frequencies that are comparable to the usual retrograde modes}.
+In contrast, for insulating walls, the wall modes are retrograde even for asymmetric BCs; and if the wall temperature is very different from that of the no-slip boundary, say $\theta_w \lesssim 0.9$, the flow is comprised of nested rolls. {In \S \ref{sec:velocities}, we explain this behavior by examining the tangential velocity at the walls.}

-This behaviour can be explained by examining the vertical velocity at conducting (figure \ref{fig:wall_modes_asym}) and insulating (not shown) walls.
-At conducting walls with $\theta_w \rightarrow 1$, the near-wall flow has a positive vertical velocity.
-When a sufficiently strong upward-moving flow reaches the upper boundary, it turns towards the axis of rotation by continuity.
-In the rotating frame of reference, the Coriolis effect tends to force the flow to the right, in the prograde direction.
-Since the buoyancy is proportional to the temperature, a sufficiently large upward velocity only results when $\theta_w \rightarrow 1$.
-If the walls are insulating, this mechanism is no longer active, owing to the absence of a net upward flow in the near-wall region.